List of American films of 1940

 Pride and Prejudice starring Greer Garson and Laurence Olivier.

-A list of American films released in 1940.
+More than 477 American feature films were released in 1940.
 American film production was concentrated in Hollywood and was dominated by the eight Major film studios MGM, Paramount, Warner Bros., 20th Century Fox, RKO, Columbia, Universal and United Artists.
 Other significant production and distribution companies included Republic, Monogram and PRC.

 Rebecca won Best Picture at the Academy Awards.